 Screencast Using Totally Free Software

-Edited by Clifford, Anonymous, Lynn, Michael J. and 2 others
+Edited by Clifford, Lynn, Michael J., Eng and 1 other

 Screen casting is simply the process of recording what is happening on your desktop, at the same time putting audio on it or comments while the video is going on and uploading the video to a file sharing website like YouTube or Metacafe.
 This is particularly useful when you are trying to show others how to do something in Windows.
 It could be showing someone how to install a printer driver or how to install a certain virus protection program.
 There are various commercially available program that could easily make this possible, however we could also do screen casting using free open source programs without spending any amount of money.